bhavyaramgiri/Web-Scraping-and-sqlite3/README.md

 week 9- web scraping sqlite.ipynb is where table data from wikipedia is scraped and stored in sqlite database

-sql web scraping table-2 Species.ipynb is just another example for scarping and storing
+sql web scraping table-2 Species.ipynb is just another example for scraping and storing